David Wood (basketball)

 David Leroy Wood (born November 30, 1964) is an American former professional basketball player, who most notably played in the National Basketball Association (NBA).

 His NBA career spanned from 1988 until 1997.
 He played in the Continental Basketball Association with the Rockford Lightning and the Yakima Sun Kings, and also played professionally in France, Spain, and the Philippines.

 He played for the US national team in the 1998 FIBA World Championship, winning the bronze medal.

 Following his retirement, Wood became interested in politics.
-A strong supporter of Donald Trump, he attended Trump's rally prior to the incident at the Capitol in 2020.
+He is a strong supporter of Donald Trump.

 His son, Moses, plays basketball professionally.